avisi-cloud/acloud-toolkit/docs/acloud-toolkit_volumes_prune.md

 # Prune all persistent volumes that are set to Released within a specific namespace
 acloud-toolkit storage prune -n my-namespace --dry-run=false

-# Prune persistent volumes that have been released for at least 30 days
-acloud-toolkit storage prune --min-released-duration=720h --dry-run=false

 ```

 ### Options

 ```
   -A, --all                              Prune volumes from all namespaces
-      --dry-run            Perform a dry run of volume prune (default true) -h, --help               help for prune
-  -l, --label-selector string   Label selector to filter the volumes to prune
-      --min-released-duration duration   Minimum duration since the volume was released (e.g., 720h for 30 days) -n, --namespace string   Namespace to prune volumes from.
+      --dry-run                          Perform a dry run of volume prune (default true) -h, --help                             help for prune -l, --label-selector string            Label selector to filter the volumes to prune --min-released-duration duration   Minimum duration since the volume was released -n, --namespace string                 Namespace to prune volumes from.
 Volume namespaces are cluster scoped, so the namespace is only used to filter the PVCs
 ```

 ### SEE ALSO